Below is a list of some of the cases the firm has handled, not a complete list, and is not a guaranty of future results.

 Krogh v.
 Donaldson, Lufkin & Jenrette Securities Corporation

-In this case, two investors sued their securities broker for wrongful liquidation of their accounts.
-After completion of discovery, Mr. Klein received a substantial settlement on behalf of his clients, the amount of which is confidential.
+Two investors who sued their securities broker for wrongful liquidation of their accounts.
+After completion of discovery, Mr. Klein received a substantial settlement on behalf of his clients.

 LDM v.
 Unisys Corporation

-In 1986, Mr. Klein negotiated a settlement for his client with Unisys Corporation.
+Mr. Klein negotiated a settlement for his client with Unisys Corporation.
 At the time, this was the largest settlement ever paid by Unisys Corporation in a non-securities case.
-The settlement amount is confidential.

 Pellizzon v.
 Fidelity Investments

 Mr. Klein represented a securities investor whose orders were not executed properly.
 Mr. Klein prevailed in arbitration and the client was awarded all the money he requested.

 Plaintiff sued Klein & Wilson's client, alleging she failed to disclose fungus when she sold her property to plaintiff.
 The case was troubling because the parties signed the agreement in which the client specifically disclosed the fungus, plaintiff agreed to take responsibility for it, and plaintiff received a credit for the condition.
 Due to this fact, Klein & Wilson filed a cross-complaint alleging plaintiff was breaching the contract.
 On the eve of the hearing on a motion for summary judgment Klein & Wilson filed, plaintiff agreed to pay Klein & Wilson's client $60,000 for having to defend a frivolous lawsuit.

 Vera Townhomes Homeowners' Association v.
 Chesley Construction, Inc.